Electrically Possessed

 Electrically Possessed is a compilation album by the English-French band Stereolab, released on 26 February 2021 under Duophonic Records and Warp Records.
 It collects the band's rarities, and is the fourth of their Switched On compilation series.
-The track "Dimension M2" was released following the compilation's announcement, followed by "Household Names", taken from the mini album The First of the Microbe Hunters.
+The track "Dimension M2" was released after the compilation's announcement, followed by "Household Names", taken from the mini album The First of the Microbe Hunters.

 Summary

 The compilation begins with the EP, The First of the Microbe Hunters, described as having a "busy" and "jazz-based sound".
-This is followed by the next track "Solar Throw-Away [Original Verson]", which was unreleased.
-A different version of the track appeared in a 7" tour single, released on 10 April 2006, also containing "Jump Drive Shut-Out".
-The track "Pandora's Box of Worms" is an unreleased out-take from the Dots and Loops (1997) recording sessions.
-"Explosante Fixe" and "L'exostime Intérieur" were part of a 7" tour single released in September 2008.
-The Underground is Coming was released as a 7", 33rpm tour single in 1999, containing the tracks "The Super-it", "Fried Monkey Eggs [Instrumental]", "Fried Monkey Eggs [Vocal]" and "Monkey Jelly".
-"Monkey Jelly [Beats]" was unreleased.
+This is followed by the next track "Solar Throw-Away (Original Verson)", which was unreleased.
+A different version of the track appeared in a 7-inch tour single, released on 10 April 2006, also containing "Jump Drive Shut-Out".
+The track "Pandora's Box of Worms" is an unreleased outtake from the Dots and Loops (1997) recording sessions.
+"Explosante Fixe" and "L'exostime Intérieur" were part of a 7-inch tour single released in September 2008.
+The Underground Is Coming was released as a 7-inch, 33 rpm tour single in 1999, with the tracks "The Super-it", "Fried Monkey Eggs (Instrumental)", "Fried Monkey Eggs (Vocal)" and "Monkey Jelly".
+"Monkey Jelly (Beats)" was unreleased.

-"B.U.A" was written in collaboration with artist Charles Long for his 1998 artwork titled "B.U.A [Burnt Under Assembly] An Entanglement of Wholes" and was previously unreleased.
-"Free Witch and No Bra Queen" and "Speck Voice" were part of a 7" inch tour single released on 31 August 2001.
-"Heavy Denim Loop pt 2" is an unreleased out-take from the Mars Audiac Quintet (1994) recording sessions.
+"B.U.A" was written in collaboration with artist Charles Long for his 1998 artwork titled "B.U.A (Burnt Under Assembly) An Entanglement of Wholes" and was formerly unreleased.
+"Free Witch and No Bra Queen" and "Speck Voice" were a part of a 7-inch tour single released on 31 August 2001.
+"Heavy Denim Loop pt 2" is an unreleased outtake from the Mars Audiac Quintet (1994) recording sessions.
 "Variation One" was part of a soundtrack and compilation CD for the 2004 documentary Moog.
-"Dimension M2" was part a compilation CD title Disko Cabine, released in June 2005.
-"Calimero" was written in collaboration with Brigitte Fontaine, released in July 1999 as a 7" single under Duophonic Super 45s.
+"Dimension M2" was part of a compilation CD title Disko Cabine, released in June 2005.
+"Calimero" was collaboratively written with Brigitte Fontaine, released in July 1999 as a 7-inch single under Duophonic Super 45s.